NikhilKalloli/Spotify-clone/README.md

 ---

-Enjoy playing Simon Says!
+Enjoy interacting with the clone!
 If you have any questions or issues, feel free to [open an issue](https://github.com/NikhilKalloli/Spotify-clone/issues).